Skip to Content

 Home Insurance & Liability

-Is refugee damage covered by your home and liability insurance?
-Ukrainian refugees who are taken care of by a family in the Netherlands are usually (for a certain period of time) co-insured on the household's contents, building and liability insurance.
+Ukrainian refugees who are hosted by a family in the Netherlands are usually co-insured (for a certain period of time) on the home contents, building and liability insurance of the host family.
 Always contact your insurer to report that you are taking refugees into your home.
-Your insurer can then provide you with more information.
+The insurer can then provide you with more information.

 Car and motor insurance